What hiring managers actually look for

 Resume summary examples you can steal

-"Motivated professional with 1 year of retail customer interaction experience handling 100+ daily transactions.
-Skilled in POS systems, complaint resolution, and fast-paced multitasking.
-Completed HDI Customer Service Representative certification and type 55 WPM.
+"Motivated agent with 1 year of retail customer interaction experience handling 100+ daily transactions.
+Skilled in complaint resolution, CRM data entry, and fast-paced multitasking.
+Completed the HDI Customer Service Representative (HDI-CSR) certification and type 55 WPM.
 Available for all shifts including weekends."

 Why it works: Volume metric from retail, relevant certification, typing speed, schedule flexibility.

-"Inbound call center representative with 3 years of experience in health insurance support, handling 80+ calls daily across claims, eligibility, and benefits inquiries.
-94% CSAT score, 78% FCR rate, and 98.5% schedule adherence.
-Proficient in Genesys Cloud and Salesforce."
+"Inbound call center agent with 3 years in health insurance support, handling 80+ calls daily across claims, eligibility, and benefits inquiries.
+94% CSAT score, 78% First-Call Resolution rate, and 98.5% schedule adherence.
+Proficient in Genesys Cloud CX, Salesforce Service Cloud, and IVR navigation."

-Why it works: Industry context, three core KPIs, specific platforms, high adherence rate.
+Why it works: Industry context, three core KPIs, named platforms, high adherence rate.

-"Outbound call center agent with 4 years of experience in collections and account recovery for a financial services firm.
-Averaged 120+ outbound dials daily with a 35% right-party contact rate and 22% payment arrangement rate.
-Exceeded monthly recovery targets by 15% for 8 consecutive months."
+"Outbound call center agent with 4 years in collections and account recovery for a financial services firm.
+Averaged 120+ outbound dials daily with a 35% right-party contact rate and a 22% payment arrangement acceptance rate while maintaining a 91% CSAT score.
+Exceeded monthly recovery targets by 15% for 8 consecutive months using Five9 and Salesforce Service Cloud."

-Why it works: Outbound-specific metrics, collection rates, consistent target achievement.
+Why it works: Outbound-specific metrics, named dialer and CRM, consistent target achievement.

-"Call center team lead managing 18 agents across inbound and outbound channels for a SaaS company.
-Improved team AHT from 6.2 to 4.5 minutes and raised CSAT from 87% to 94% over 10 months through script optimization and weekly coaching sessions.
-Certified in COPC CSP and Genesys administration."
+"Call center team lead managing 18 agents across inbound and outbound queues for a SaaS company.
+Improved team Average Handle Time from 6.2 to 4.5 minutes and raised CSAT from 87% to 94% over 10 months through IVR routing fixes and weekly coaching.
+Holds COPC Lean Six Sigma for Contact Centers (Green Belt) and Genesys Cloud CX Certified Professional credentials."

 Why it works: Team size, measurable KPI improvement, coaching methodology, dual certifications.